 Need ideas for having a perfect Sonoran Desert getaway in Marana?
 First, you can plan your fall and winter adventures around 19 direct flights to Tucson International Airport every day from major Calfiornia cities, including Los Angeles (LAX), Oakland, San Jose, San Diego; major Pacific Northwest cities Seattle, Bellingham, and Portand; plus Las Vegas, Salt Lake City, Phoenix, and Denver.
 You can also fly direct from Minneapolis, Chicago, Atlanta, Dallas/Ft.
 Worth, and Houston.
 And then the fun begins.

-Marana is a perfect winter getaway for those cold, darks days on the East coast and a perfect dry getaway from the wet and foggy West Coast.
+Marana is a perfect winter getaway for those cold, dark days in Vancouver, Canada and foggy Northern California.
 In just a few hours you can go from sitting in endless traffic or wearing a hat and gloves, to laying by a sparkling pool, golfing, and enjoying hiking, mountain biking and endless outdoor recreation!

 If you have your own plane, you can fly directly into Marana from any U.S. airport.
 Marana Regional Airport is a convenient way to get to the Ritz-Carlton, Dove Mountain, White Stallion Ranch, and Miraval Resort and Spa.
 For more information, visit FlyMarana.com.

 If you love exploring American Indian heritage to Mission Era history take a look at our 15 ways to experience the Santa Cruz Valley National Heritage Area.